laravel/docs/billing.md

 <a name="updating-customers"></a>
 ### Updating Customers

-Occasionally, you may wish to update a Stripe customer directly with additional info.
+Occasionally, you may wish to update the Stripe customer directly with additional information.
 You may accomplish this using the `updateStripeCustomer` method:

     $stripeCustomer = $user->updateStripeCustomer($options);